Destinations Greece The Cyclades Santorini

 The other wine village · 17th-century mansions · Vinsanto territory

-Smaller and quieter than Pyrgos, in the southern vineyards — a traditional wine village of 17th- and 18th-century mansions and three of the island’s older wineries (Gavalas, Boutari, the historic Antoniou cave).
-The Pyrgos → Megalochori → Akrotiri drive is the inland half-day most travellers skip.
+Smaller and quieter than Pyrgos, down in the southern vineyards: a wine village of 17th- and 18th-century mansions and three of the island's older wineries (Gavalas, Boutari, the historic Antoniou cave).
+The Pyrgos to Megalochori to Akrotiri drive is the inland half-day, and it is quiet through the cruise hours.

 Gavalas · Boutari cellars17th-c mansionsInland wine drive